biemond/biemond-orawls/README.markdown

 ###wls_connection_factory

-needs wls_setting, title must also contain the jms module name
+it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name

 or use puppet resource wls_connection_factory